CodeSamplez.com

 It’s Now Time To Build PHP Web Application:

-Now, if we bring all together in a single ‘makefile’, it should look like something as below:
+Now, if we bring it all together in a single ‘makefile’, it should look like something as below:

 git reset --hard